 You must have your resume approved by a Peer Career Advisor before submitting your application for Winter Term internship credit.
 Ideally, you would have your resume approved before even applying for an internship.

-Peer Career Advisors approve resumes during Quick Questions via Zoom.
-See here for Quick Question hours.
+Peer Career Advisors approve resumes during Quick Questions.
+See here for Quick Question hours and locations.
 Don’t wait until the last minute as it may take more than one visit to approve your resume.

 Q What is an Academic Sponsor and why do I need to list 3 scholarly sources in my application for credit?